JaylyDev/jaylydev.github.io/posts/statistics.md

 | Distance by Pig             | The total distance traveled by pigs via saddles.                                                                                                                |
 | Distance by Strider         | The total distance traveled by striders via saddles.                                                                                                            |

-### Items Dropped
+### Various Minecraft Statistics

+These statistics are implemented to match Java Edition's existing statistics.

-The number of items dropped.
+- **Items Dropped**: The number of items dropped.
 This does not include items dropped upon death.
 Stacked blocks count as 1.

-### Jumps

-The total number of jumps performed.
+- **Jumps**: The total number of jumps performed.

-### Mob Kills

-The number of mobs the player killed.
+- **Mob Kills**: The number of mobs the player killed.

-### Music Discs Played

-The number of music discs played on a jukebox.
+- **Music Discs Played**: The number of music discs played on a jukebox.

-### Note Blocks Played

-The number of note blocks hit.
+- **Note Blocks Played**: The number of note blocks hit.

-### Note Blocks Tuned

-The number of times interacted with note blocks.
+- **Note Blocks Tuned**: The number of times interacted with note blocks.

-### Number of Deaths

-The number of times the player died.
+- **Number of Deaths**: The number of times the player died.

-### Plants Potted

-The number of plants potted onto flower pots.
+- **Plants Potted**: The number of plants potted onto flower pots.

-### Player Kills

-The number of players the player killed.
+- **Player Kills**: The number of players the player killed.
 Indirect kills do not count.

-### Raids Triggered

-The number of times the player has triggered a raid.
+- **Raids Triggered**: The number of times the player has triggered a raid.

-### Raids Won

-The number of times the player has won a raid.
+- **Raids Won**: The number of times the player has won a raid.

-### Shulker Boxes Opened

-The number of times the player has opened a shulker box.
+- **Shulker Boxes Opened**: The number of times the player has opened a shulker box.

-### Sneak Time

-The time the player has held down the sneak button (tracked in ticks).
+- **Sneak Time**: The time the player has held down the sneak button (tracked in ticks).

-### Talked to Villagers

-The number of times interacted with villagers (opened the trading GUI).
+- **Talked to Villagers**: The number of times interacted with villagers (opened the trading GUI).

-### Targets Hit

-The number of times the player has shot a target block.
+- **Targets Hit**: The number of times the player has shot a target block.

-### Time Played

-The total amount of time played (tracked in ticks).
+- **Time Played**: The total amount of time played (tracked in ticks).
 If the game is paused, counting does not continue.[note 1]

-### Time Since Last Death

-The time since the player's last death (tracked in ticks).
+- **Time Since Last Death**: The time since the player's last death (tracked in ticks).

-### Time Since Last Rest

-The time since the player's last rest (tracked in ticks).
+- **Time Since Last Rest**: The time since the player's last rest (tracked in ticks).
 If this value is greater than 1.00h (3 days ingame), phantoms can spawn.

-### Time with World Open

-The total amount of time the world was opened (tracked in ticks).
+- **Time with World Open**: The total amount of time the world was opened (tracked in ticks).
 Unlike Play Time, if the game is paused this number continues to increase, but it does not change visually while the statistics menu is open.

-### Times Slept in a Bed

-The number of times the player has slept in a bed.
+- **Times Slept in a Bed**: The number of times the player has slept in a bed.

 ## Settings Screen